 (8) Officer or Agency of State.
-Upon an officer or agency of the state, by serving the State of Alaska as provided in the preceding paragraph of this rule, and by delivering a copy of the summons and of the complaint to such officer or agency.
+Upon an officer or agency of the state, by serving the State of Alaska as provided in the preceding paragraph of this Alaska Rules of Civil Procedure, and by delivering a copy of the summons and the complaint to such officer or agency.
 If the agency is a corporation, the copies shall be delivered as provided in paragraph (4) of this subdivision of this rule.

 (10) Unknown Parties.
-Upon unknown persons who may be made parties in accordance with statute and these rules, by publication as provided in subdivision (e) of this rule.
+Upon unknown persons who may be made parties in accordance with statute and Alaska Rules of Civil Procedure, by publication as provided in subdivision (e) of the Alaska Rules of Civil Procedure.

 (12) Personal Service Outside State.
-Upon a party outside the state in the same manner as if service were made within the state, except that service shall be made by a sheriff, constable, bailiff, peace officer or other officer having like authority in the jurisdiction where service is made, or by a person specifically appointed by the court to make service, or by service as provided in subsection (h) of this rule.
-In an action to enforce any lien upon or claim to, or to remove any encumbrance or lien or cloud upon the title to, real or personal property within the state, such service shall also be made upon the person or persons in possession or in charge of such property, if any.
-Proof of service shall be in accordance with (f) of this rule.
+Upon a party outside the state in the same manner, as if service were made within the state, except that service shall be made by a sheriff, constable, bailiff, peace officer, or other officer having like an authority in the jurisdiction where service is made, or by a person specifically appointed by the court to do service, or by service as provided in subsection (h) of this Alaska Rules of Civil Procedure.
+In an action to enforce any lien upon or claim to, or to remove any encumbrance or lien or cloud upon the title to, real or personal property within the state, such service shall also be made upon the person or persons in possession or charge of such property, if any.
+Proof of service shall be in accordance with (f) of this Alaska Rules of Civil Procedure.

 (e) Other Service.
-When it shall appear by affidavit of a person having knowledge of the facts filed with the clerk that after diligent inquiry a party cannot be served with process under (d) of this rule, service may be made by publication or as otherwise directed by the court as provided in this subdivision.
+When it shall appear by affidavit of a person having knowledge of the facts filed with the clerk that after diligent inquiry, a party cannot be served with process under (d) of this Alaska Rules of Civil Procedure, service may be made by publication or as otherwise directed by the court as provided in this subdivision.
 Service by publication will be allowed in adoption cases only if ordered by the court for compelling reasons.

 (d) Subpoena for Taking Depositions-Place of Examination.

 (1) Proof of service of a notice to take a deposition as provided in Rules 30(b) and 31(a) constitutes a sufficient authorization for the issuance by the clerk of the court for any judicial district of subpoenas for the persons named or described therein.
-The subpoena may command the person to whom it is directed to produce and permit inspection and copying of designated books, papers, documents, or tangible things which constitute or contain matters within the scope of the examination permitted by Rule 26(b), but in that event the subpoena will be subject to the provisions of Rule 26(c) and subparagraph (b) of this rule.
-The person to whom the subpoena is directed may, within 10 days after the service thereof or on or before the time specified in the subpoena for compliance if such time is less than 10 days after service, serve upon the attorney designated in the subpoena written objection to inspection or copying of any or all of the designated materials.
-If objection is made, the party serving the subpoena shall not be entitled to inspect and copy the material except pursuant to an order of the court from which the subpoena was issued.
-The party serving the subpoena may, if objection has been made, move upon notice to the deponent for an order at any time before or during the taking of the deposition.
+The subpoena may command the person to whom it is directed to produce and permit inspection and copying of designated books, papers, documents, or tangible things which constitute or contain matters within the scope of the examination permitted by Rule 26(b).
+Still, in that event, the subpoena will be subject to Rule 26(c) and subparagraph (b) of this rule.
+The person to whom the subpoena is directed may, within ten days after the service thereof or on or before the time specified in the subpoena for compliance, if such time is less than ten days after service, serve upon the attorney designated in the subpoena written objection to inspection or copying of any or all of the designated materials.
+If an objection is made, the party serving the subpoena shall not be entitled to inspect and copy the material except pursuant to an order of the court from which the subpoena was issued.
+The party serving the subpoena may, if an objection has been made, move upon notice to the deponent for an order at any time before or during the taking of the deposition.